 1. Include Reputation Risk as Part of Strategy and Planning

 Investigate holes in your business and determine relevant reputation elements within your business.
-Visualise potential scenarios that could damage public perception.
+Visualize potential scenarios that could damage public perception.
 Determine indicators and warnings for each element so that you can know when to take action.

 2. Control Processes

-Standardisation, technology, policies, and procedures reduce the likelihood and severity of events causing reputation damage.
+Standardization, technology, policies, and procedures reduce the likelihood and severity of events causing reputation damage.

 3. Understand that All Actions Can Affect Public Perception

-Top management must recognise the importance of reputation risk management, and middle managers must lead by example to promote positive messages to key stakeholders.
+Top management must recognize the importance of reputation risk management, and middle managers must lead by example to promote positive messages to key stakeholders.
 Organisational training and procedures can ensure that all employees know how to behave and respond appropriately to any situation.